Crippled Summer: Plot

 Meanwhile, at the summer camp, young bully Nathan and his dimwitted lackey Mimsy plot to sabotage Jimmy Valmer's team during the athletic competitions so Nathan can win the camp championship.
 This sub-plot is also narrated in the same style as Intervention.
 Mimsy repeatedly misunderstands Nathan's instructions, resulting in Nathan falling victim to his own sabotages: nearly being bitten by a venomous black mamba placed in his team's canoe, falling victim to an attack by a hostile native tribe living near the campsite after following the wrong map, and being anally raped by a shark that responds to a mating call whistle.
 During the camp talent show, Nathan rigs Jimmy's ukulele with a charge of C-4 and sets it to explode when Jimmy plays his solo.
 When Jimmy fails to play it correctly and skips it, Mimsy tries to show him the correct notes but cannot get it right either.
 An exasperated Nathan berates Mimsy for his ineptitude and plays the solo correctly (a spoof of "Believe Me, If All Those Endearing Young Charms" as used to trigger explosives in Looney Tunes cartoons), inadvertently setting off the C-4 and launching him across the campsite.
-He is again attacked by the black mamba and natives and raped by the shark before being taken to the hospital.
+He is again attacked by the snake and natives and raped by the shark before being taken to the hospital.
 Jimmy gives Nathan the champion's crown, but Nathan tells Jimmy he still hates him.

 The episode ends with a message encouraging people who know towels in need of drug rehabilitation to visit "Restore Stephen Baldwin", a now deleted website seeking assistance for actor Stephen Baldwin.